A bill to provide for public ownership of certain documents of elected public officials.

 93rd Congress (1973–1974)

-This bill was introduced on September 23, 1974, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 23, 1974, in a previous session of Congress, but it did not receive a vote.

 Representative for New York's 27th congressional district